Guest Post on top tips for growing your own food

 If you’re new to growing your own food, you might be eager to plant all of your favourite produce straight away.
 However, it’s a good idea to begin with fruit and vegetables that are easy to grow so you can get the hang of the basics before you move on to something more complicated.
 Courgettes, tomatoes and onions are some of the easiest produce to grow.

 Also try to keep the number of different things you’re growing to a minimum.
 I don’t know about you, but I can be pretty forgetful at times, so having to remember when to sow, move and harvest various types of produce is likely to end in tears and a lot of ruined plants (even with the help of a calendar!).
-Again, start off with just a few varieties before sowing more later in the year.
+Again, start off with just a few varieties before sowing more later in the year. perhaps you might like to grow your own garlic?

 3) Keep it clean